point-4ward/Home-Assistant/extras/readme_files/configuration.md

 See in the repo for all of my non-sensitive configuration files.
 I've been playing with HA for a while now and have made a fair few changes, a few quick notes:

-In my configuration.yaml I have removed history component, discovery component and conversation component.
-Most people seem to leave these in but I removed them because:

- - The history component paints lovely pretty bars of the state that your components have been in recently.
-I didn't need this, and found that it was quite slow to render, so it's gone.
-I find the logbook a far more useful tool anyway.
- - The discovery component never discovered anything for me, so having it running in the background seemed a waste of resources.
- - The conversation component is superfluous with my amazon echo implementation, so again I've reclaimed some resources.

 Everybody has their own way of organising files, and they can get confusing, so I decided on an organisational method for mine from the start (although I have adapted it as time has gone by!) and this is how I currently work it:

 In the '.homeassistant/' folder there are some files that can't be moved, so they obviously stay there.
 Any that don't have to be there (and don't have to be in a specific location elswewhere, ie local icons in ./homeassistant/www/) go in a folder called config/